Waste and recycling information

 Household waste recycling centres

-Household waste recycling centres have re-opened from Monday 18 May, but only for waste that residents cannot safely store at home without causing injury or harm.
+Household waste recycling centres have re-opened from Monday 18 May.

 The centre is open from 8.30am but please do not turn up early as you will be turned away.

 Vehicles will be allowed into recycling centres on certain days depending on whether the last number on their number plate is odd or even.